 Of course, what’s a festival without food and beverage, wine and spirits, or music and entertainment?
 Appreciate art and enjoy delectable dishes everywhere in the area, and sing or dance to live performances before calling it a day!

 The Great Pumpkin Patch is a rich exhibit featuring 300 varieties of squash, pumpkins, and gourds from 20 countries from around the globe–all grown locally within Arthur, Illinois!
 Visitors to this pumpkin fest can wander through the Squash Tasting tents, diverse gardens, mazes, and animals!

 The Great Pumpkin Patch offers Arthur a fun and festive atmosphere with all the locally cooked or Amish-baked goods, candies, fudge, caramel apples, apple cider slushes, and more!

-Arthur is primarily an Amish town that is known for its numerous product manufacturing enterprises!
+Arthur is primarily an Amish town known for its numerous product-manufacturing enterprises!
 It is surrounded by The University of Illinois, Eastern Illinois University, and Millikin University.

 What area of the country offers the most college fall festivals?